joshnatis/teapot/README.md

 ## Licensing
 This ware is presented to you with no warranty, but with best wishes.

 It is my wish to provide something available for your full use, modification, and redistribution (through preferably with credit when it's applicable) and I have no desire to limit your rights in any way.
 I do not wish to impose anything on you whatsoever with your use of this software.
-For this reason I will not adopt the GNU General Public License (due to its recursive copyleft), though I do put forward my preference that you "pass it forward" by keeping the ware free and open, if you choose to redistribute it.
+However, I do put forward my preference that you "pass it forward" by keeping the ware free and open, if you choose to redistribute it.
 Lastly, I encourage you to contribute to `teapot`'s structural integrity.
+MIT license.